openmsa/Microservices/README.md

-# Workflows-Microservices
+# Microservices
-This repository provides some Workflows and Microservices examples.
+This repository provides some Microservices examples.
 Download them and then load them into the corresponding MSActivator repositories.

 Alternatively, see below "Installing this repo on a live MSA".